Courses & Descriptions

 CN 509.
 Research Methods.
 3 credit-hours.This course trains a counselor to be an educated consumer of research.
 It is designed to help the student understand how research can direct best clinical practice and inform theory and interventions for services.

 CN 510.
 Psychopathology I. 3 credit-hours.This course focuses on factors involved in normal and abnormal human behavior.
-Students explore the etiology and diagnosis of disorders as described in the Diagnostic and Statistical Manual of Mental Disorders—Fourth Edition (DSM-IV-TR).
+Students explore the etiology and diagnosis of disorders as described in the current issue of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Historical context, current research, principles of lifespan development and cultural diversity, and appropriate treatment for particular diagnoses will be explored.
-This course is the first of two diagnostic courses.
-The primary focus is on the introduction and use of DSM-IV-TR as well as the following sections: DSM-IV-TR Classification System; Multiaxial Assessment; Disorders Usually Diagnosed in Infancy, Childhood, or Adolescence; Substance-Related Disorders; Mood Disorders; Anxiety Disorders; and Additional Codes.
+This course is the first of two diagnostic courses, covering approximately half of the DSM disorders.

 CN 511.
 Psychopathology II.
 3 credit-hours.This course focuses on factors involved in normal and abnormal development.
-Students will explore the etiology and diagnosis of disorders as described in the DSM-IV-TR.
+Students will explore the etiology and diagnosis of disorders as described in the current edition of the DSM.
 Historical context, current research, principles of lifespan development and cultural diversity, and appropriate treatment for particular diagnoses will be explored.
-This is the second of two diagnostic courses.
-It will primarily focus on the following DSM-IV-TR sections: Delirium, Dementia, and Amnestic and Other Cognitive Disorders; Mental Disorders Due to a General Medical Condition; Schizophrenia and Other Psychotic Disorders; Somatoform Disorders; Factitious Disorders; Dissociative Disorders; Sexual and Gender Identity Disorders; Eating Disorders; Sleep Disorders; Impulse-Control Disorders Not Elsewhere Classified; Adjustment Disorders; Personality Disorders; and Other Conditions That May be a Focus of Clinical Attention.
+This is the second of two diagnostic courses, covering the major DSM disorders not examined in CN 510 Psychopathology I.

 CN 512.
 Marriage & Family Therapy.
 3 credit hours.This course will study the numerous conceptual theories utilized in working with family systems with special attention to the theoretical and practical aspects of working with couples and families, the primary focus falling on systemic interventions.
 Multiple perspectives will be utilized as students learn to choose techniques that fit specific family situations.